 Then take the Metro train from Ouchy up.
 Yes!
 It’s one of the steepest train stations you’ll ever find and leave you with a childish giddiness as you wait for the train to arrive or giggle as you hold on tight during the climb up, trying not to fall back.

-Architecturally, Lausaane has a lot to offer.
-Like most cities in Switzerland, the old part of the town is filled with houses that tell stories and small lanes where generations have lived and prospered.
-My favourite part though was the Lausanne Cathedral, a beautiful building in Gothic architecture where you can climb up to the top and get amazing views of the city and an up-close-and-personal look at the structural design.
+Architecturally, Lausanne has a lot to offer.
+Like most cities in Switzerland, the old part of the town is filled with houses that tell stories, and small lanes where generations have lived and prospered.
+My favourite part though was the Lausanne Cathedral, a beautiful building in Gothic architecture where you can climb up to the top and get fantastic views of the city and an up-close-and-personal look at the structural design.
 The building is as spectacular from the outside as it is from the inside with its sky-high arches and stained glass windows.

-The love for art that Lausanne holds close to its heart is evident from the “art street” that makes it even more dynamic and interesting.
-However, we visited this area not for the art but to witness one of the few – worldwide – glassed public bathrooms.
-It’s quirky and the windows/walls do frost up at the click on a button, but if you ever want to pee (or poop) and feel frivolous – or live your paranoia of being watched – at the same time, then this is the place to be.
+The love for art that Lausanne holds close to its heart is evident from the “art street” which makes it even more dynamic and exciting.
+However, we visited this area, not for the art but to witness one of the few – worldwide – glassed public bathrooms.
+It’s quirky, and the windows/walls do frost up at the click on a button, but if you ever want to pee (or poop) and feel frivolous – and live your paranoia of being watched – at the same time, then this is the place to be.

 Just like most villages and towns in Switzerland – or Europe for that matter – a weekly local market takes place twice a week and is always a brilliant way to not only support the locals but also experience everything that is available and unique about the region.

-Last, but certainly not the least, Lausanne also happens to have one of few All English bookshops in the country and while it is very cute – think of it as a big room filled with wall to wall books – finding it and discovering some wall art en-route was truly the cherry on top of my city walk.
+Last, but certainly not the least, Lausanne also happens to have one of few All English bookshops in the country and while it is adorable – think of it as a big room filled with wall-to-wall books – finding it and discovering some wall art en-route was indeed the cherry on top of my city walk.

 Oh!
 And Books Books Books (that’s the name of the bookshop) has a wall filled with “second hand” books that they sell for only CHF 5,- each and trust me, that itself is worth a visit to the city.

-So, once again, I would like to say, “Lausanne, I’m Sorry” for at first sight you might come across as just another city in any part of the world, but behind this humble facade is something truly splendid, a love that breaks boundaries; love for the arts, for travel, for beauty, and of course for the people that inhabit and visit you.
+So, once again, I would like to say, “Lausanne, I’m Sorry.”
+For at first sight, you might come across as just another city in any part of the world, but behind this humble facade is something genuinely splendid, a love that breaks boundaries; respect for the arts, for travel, for beauty, and of course for the people that inhabit and visit you.